s2l1/Headless-Samourai-Dojo/README.md

 In Windows, I’ll preface all commands you need to enter with $, so with the command $ cd bitcoin just type cd bitcoin and hit enter.

-Open the Windows command prompt (Win+R, enter cmd, hit Enter), navigate to the bitcoin directory (for me, it’s on drive C:, check in Windows Explorer) and create the new directory bitcoin_mainnet.
+Open the Windows command prompt (Start Menu and type cmd directly and hit Enter), navigate to the bitcoin directory (for me, it’s on drive C:, check in Windows Explorer) and create the new directory bitcoin_mainnet.
 Then calculate the checksum of the already downloaded program.
 ```
 $ cd C:\bitcoin
 $ mkdir bitcoin_mainnet